Login

 A box of nik naks

-My father had inherited some niknaks from a family member that had been made my a cousin.
+My father had inherited some niknaks from a family member that had probably been a cousin.
 The box contained items from a hobby that included a small steam engine, a barometer and a crystal set.
 Unfortunately these were all just bits so we couldn't try them out and they were discarded.

 You can now buy crystal sets.
 (Try Amazon).
 Back then they would have been made from scrap and possibly formed school projects.
-There is a link to pdf instructions below.
-A crystal radio receiver, also called a crystal set, is a simple radio receiver, popular in the early days of radio.
+There is a link to pdf instructions below. crystal radio receiver, also called a crystal set, is a simple radio receiver, popular in the early days of radio.
 It uses only the power of the received radio signal to produce sound, needing no external power.
 It is named for its most important component, a crystal detector, originally made from a piece of crystalline mineral such as galena This component is now called a diode.
 [Wiki].

 Television